metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

     friendly default for working with other languages that probably expect more reliably-typed strings.

-        This configuration is **NOT** recommended; it’s the default behavior because it’s the only configuration that can reasonably fulfill that role.
-This is also the only way to output text and binary strings in a single CBOR document.
+        This is (currently) the only way to output text and binary strings in a single CBOR document.
+Unfortunately, because Perl itself doesn’t reliably distinguish between text and binary strings, neither can CBOR::Free.
+If you want to try, though:

+        - Be sure to use character-decoding logic that always sets the string’s UTF8 flag, even if the input is plain ASCII.
+        (As of this writing, [Encode](https://metacpan.org/pod/Encode) and [Unicode::UTF8](https://metacpan.org/pod/Unicode::UTF8) work this way.)
+        - Whatever consumes your Perl-sourced CBOR should probably accept “mis-typed” strings.

     - `encode_text`: Treats all strings as unencoded characters.
     All CBOR strings will be text.

-        This is probably what you want if you’re following the receive-decode-process-encode-output workflow that
+        This is probably what you want if you follow the receive-decode-process-encode-output workflow that
         [perlunitut](https://metacpan.org/pod/perlunitut) recommends (which you might be doing via `use utf8`) **AND** if you intend for your CBOR to contain exclusively text.